PIP and DIP Joint Injuries | Management Algorithms | Exam Pearls

 References

-- Kiefhaber TR, et al. Dislocation and fracture-dislocation of the proximal interphalangeal joint.
+- Kiefhaber TR, Stern PJ.
+Fracture-dislocations of the proximal interphalangeal joint: stability criteria.
 J Hand Surg Am.
-1986.
+1998.
+(Classic reference)